-Net Income (Loss) Per Common Share
+Net Income Per Common Share

-Net income (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
-Re-measurement associated with the redeemable shares of Class A common stock is excluded from income per common share as the redemption value approximates fair value.
+Net income per common share is computed by dividing net income by the weighted average number of common shares outstanding for the period.
+Remeasurement associated with the redeemable shares of Class A common stock is excluded from income per common share as the redemption value approximates fair value.

 The calculation of diluted income per common share does not consider the effect of the warrants issued in connection with the (i) Initial Public Offering, and (ii) the private placement to purchase an aggregate of 11,450,000 shares of common stock in the calculation of diluted income per common share, since the exercise of the warrants is contingent upon the occurrence of future events.
-As of June 30, 2022 and 2021, we did not have any dilutive securities or other contracts that could, potentially, be exercised or converted into shares of common stock and then share in the earnings of the Company.
-As a result, diluted net income (loss) per common stock is the same as basic net income (loss) per common share for the period presented.
+For the periods ended September 30, 2022 and 2021, we did not have any dilutive securities or other contracts that could, potentially, be exercised or converted into shares of common stock and then share in the earnings of the Company.
+As a result, diluted net income per common stock is the same as basic net income per common share for the period presented.